What to know about smoking and risk for breast cancer

 Smoking is considered to be a major risk factor for many diseases aside from breast cancer, including heart disease, stroke, chronic obstructive pulmonary disease (COPD, a chronic disease that permanently damages the lungs), and lung cancer.
 By quitting tobacco, you can lower your odds of developing these conditions—often significantly.

-While different quit strategies work for different people, the following tips may be effective:
+While different quit strategies work for different people, the following tips may be effective.

-Find your reason for quitting.
 Telling yourself you “shouldn’t” smoke may not provide the motivation you need.
 Your reasoning reflects what’s most important to you—and can include:

 • Living a healthier lifestyle